 MASC Hail Insurance provides financial assistance to Manitoba producers for losses to crops due to hail, accidental fire, and in some cases, frost (if the insured crop's maturity was delayed by hail).

 You first need to sign up for an AgriInsurance contract by March 31 at your local MASC Insurance office.
-Once approved, you may sign up for Hail Insurance and the Continuous Hail Insurance Option (CHIO) by mail, fax, phone, in person, or through MASC Online Services.
+Once approved, you may sign up for Hail Insurance by mail, fax, phone, in person, or through myMASC.

 You may sign up for Hail Insurance any time during the crop year before October 21, when coverage terminates (if crop has not already been harvested or destroyed).
 If you do not enroll in CHIO, you must apply for Hail Insurance annually.

 The Continuous Hail Insurance Option (CHIO) does not require you to complete an annual Hail Insurance application.
-Coverage is provided automatically every year, and as a CHIO participant you qualify for a minimum 2% discount on your Hail Insurance premiums - and a further 5% discount if your premium is paid by July 31.
+Coverage is provided automatically every year at the highest coverage level offered by MASC.
+As a CHIO participant, you qualify for a minimum 2% discount on your Hail Insurance premiums - and a further 5% discount if your premium is paid by July 31.
 CHIO applications must be received by March 31 of the crop year.

 CHIO participants who maintain their CHIO coverage for more than two years will receive an additional 1% discount each year, to a maximum of an additional 5% in the 5th year of continuous participation.